ddecoud/fix_version_generator/README.md

 # Fix Version Generator

-Generador de fix versions utilizando la API de Jira.
-La logica actualmente implementada es la siguiente:
+Fix version generator using the Jira API.
+The logic currently implemented is as follows:

-Dado un PROJ en JIRA, un rango de fechas y la primer fix version de comienzo.
-Esta tool generará:
+Given a PROJ in JIRA, a date range and the first starting fix version.
+This tool will generate:

-- **Major releases**, Los major de cada semana.
+- **Major releases**, each week's major.
-- **Minor releases**, Los minor de cada semana.
+- **Minor releases**, each week's minor.

 ## Usage